element-hq/policies/docs/identity-server/privacy_notice.md

 # 2. What is a Matrix Identity Server?

-Identity Servers support contact discovery on Matrix by letting people look up Third Party Identifiers to see if the owner has publicly linked them with their Matrix ID.
+Identity Servers support contact discovery on Matrix by letting people look up [Third Party Identifiers](#threepid) to see if the owner has publicly linked them with their Matrix ID.

-# 2.1 What is a Third Party Identifier?
+# <a name="threepid"></a> 2.1 What is a Third Party Identifier?

-A Third Party Identifier is an identifier that uniquely identifies a person, but _isn't_ a Matrix id.
+A Third Party Identifier is an identifier that uniquely identifies a person, but _isn't_ a Matrix ID.
 Most commonly this is an email address or a telephone number.

 ## 2.2 How does it support contact discovery?